visika/tesi-magistrale/thesis.typ

 === Time and memory scaling

-Single point calculations of energies and forces in growing systems of water molecules were performed to assess the scaling of execution time and memory usage of MACE.
+Single point calculations of energies and forces in growing systems of water molecules were performed using the MACE-MP-0 medium model, to assess the scaling of execution time and memory usage of the @mlp.
 The following figures show a roughly linear scaling law for both the analyzed quantities.
 The tractation is subdivided by the used device, CPU or GPU;
 as was exposed before, the number of molecules that can be loaded in a GPU environment displays a upper limit that is promptly reached in our simulations.